gdepeute/dae.notes/prospects.current.md

   - Global Incident Map - external site, they have data?
 (IED's, Bombs, Terrorism, ...)
   - MySafetyCircle
   - Looking for NatCat data
+  - KaKafka Dam in Ukraine caused significant flooding - did we catch it?
+  - How often are flood images analyzed
+    = Alexi and Dean from Austrailia
+  - Send API docs, maybe sample data

 - D4H / Robin Blandford